usgs/whcmsc-rdc/README.md

 ## Batemen
-The name of the notebooks refers to Harry Bateman, FRS, who provided analtical solutions for radioctive decay.
-The analytical solutions were not used here because they are undefined when two of the rate constants are identical.
+The name of the notebooks refers to Harry Bateman, FRS, who provided analytical solutions for radioctive decay.
+The analytical solutions were not used here because they are undefined when two of the rate constants are identical, which can happen in the course of the minimization procedure.

 https://en.wikipedia.org/wiki/Bateman_Equation